-Abbreviated Descriptions – Please click on the links for more detailed descriptions
+These are abbreviated job descriptions – lease click on the job titles for more detailed descriptions.

 An administrative assistant is a person, whose work consists of maintaining calendar, files, operating telephones, typing letters and other clerical functions.
 Some administrative assistants focus on planning travel, scheduling meetings, and expediting routine emails.
 Others act as project leaders or office managers and undertake complex tasks including, managing budgets and doing bookkeeping, maintaining websites, and making travel arrangements.